 15. Stealing Money From Other Savings Funds

-As tempting as it might be, don’t dip or steal cash from other spending categories.
+As tempting as it might be, don’t dip into or steal cash from other spending categories.
 For example, if you’ve already spent your recreation or shopping budget for the month, don’t take money from your grocery or transportation fund just because there’s a sale at the mall.

 16. Depriving Yourself of Fun Money

-“No budget on earth will work long term if you don’t allow for some fun stuff, even if it’s as small as a chocolate bar once a week,” Breyer said.
+“No budget on Earth will work long term if you don’t allow for some fun stuff, even if it’s as small as a chocolate bar once a week,” Breyer said.

 17. Thinking You Don’t Need a Budget

-If you never take the time to actually sit down and write out a weekly or monthly budget, don’t expect your personal finances to improve.
+If you never take the time to sit down and write out a weekly or monthly budget, don’t expect your personal finances to improve.
 Fixing your financial outlook takes effort and work.
 It isn’t enough to say you want to change; you have to take the first step.